Graph Barlow Twins: A self-supervised representation learning framework for graphs: Proposed framework

-Neuroscientist H. Barlow's \textit{redundancy-reduction principle} has motivated many methods both in supervised and unsupervised learning \citep{10.1016/S0893-6080(96)00110-4,6795294,Balle17a}.
-Recently, \citep{zbontar2021barlow} has employed this principle to build a self-supervised image representation learning algorithm (we extend this idea to the domain of graph-structured data).
-The main idea is to compute a cross-correlation matrix $\mathcal{C} \in \mathcal{R}^{d \times d}$ of the embeddings $Z^{(1)}$ and $Z^{(2)}$, instead of relying on negative sampling and contrastive loss functions.
-A single element $\mathcal{C}_{ij}$ of this matrix can be computed as follows:
+\paragraph{Loss function} In our work, we propose to use a \textit{negative-sample-free} loss function to train the encoder network.
+We first normalize the embedding matrices $Z^{(1)}$ and $Z^{(2)}$ along the batch dimension (a mean of zero and a standard deviation equal to one), and then we compute the empirical cross-correlation matrix $\mathcal{C} \in \mathbb{R}^{d \times d}$:

 where $b$ are the batch indexes and $i, j$ are the indexes of embeddings.
-We assume that both embeddings $z^{(1)}$, $z^{(2)}$ are normalized along the batch dimension (a mean of zero and a standard deviation equal to one, respective to the batch dimension).
+Such setting was originally proposed under the name \textbf{Barlow Twins}.
+Neuroscientist H. Barlow's \textit{redundancy-reduction principle} has motivated many methods both in supervised and unsupervised learning \cite{10.1016/S0893-6080(96)00110-4,6795294,Balle17a}.
+Recently, \cite{zbontar2021barlow} has employed this principle to build a self-supervised image representation learning algorithm (we bring this idea to the domain of graph-structured data).

-The Barlow Twins loss function $\mathcal{L}_\text{BT}$ (see Equation \ref{eq:barlow-twins-loss}) encourages the cross-correlation matrix to be equal to the identity matrix.
-It is composed of two parts: (I) invariance term and (II) redundancy reduction term.
+The cross-correlation matrix $\mathcal{C}$ is optimized by the Barlow Twins loss function $\mathcal{L}_\text{BT}$ (see Equation \ref{eq:barlow-twins-loss}) to be equal to the identity matrix.
+The loss is composed of two parts: (I) the invariance term and (II) the redundancy reduction term.
 The first one forces the on diagonal elements $\mathcal{C}_{ii}$ to be equal to one, hence making the embeddings invariant to the applied augmentations.
 The second term optimizes the off-diagonal elements $\mathcal{C}_{ij}$ to be equal to zero -- this results in decorrelated components of the embedding vectors.

 The $\lambda > 0$ parameter defines the trade-off between the invariance and redundancy reduction terms when optimizing the overall loss function.
-In \citep{tsai2021note}, the authors proposed to use $\lambda = \frac{1}{d}$, which we employ in our experimental setting.
+In \cite{tsai2021note}, the authors proposed to use $\lambda = \frac{1}{d}$, which we employ in our experimental setting (see Section \ref{Sec:lambda}).
 Otherwise, one can perform a simple grid search to find the best $\lambda$ value in a particular experiment.